carolinemaina/carolinemaina/README.md

 Hello 👋

 - 🔭 I’m currently working on cloud computing technologies
-- 🌱 I’m currently learning github technology
+- 🌱 I’m currently learning Software Engineering
 - 👯 I’m looking to learn and collaborate on open source projects
 - 🤔 I’m looking for help with expanding my network
 - 📫 How to reach me: njericarolmaina@gmail.com